xuejianhuang/KDSGAT-FNVD/README.md

+## Dual evidence enhancement and text–image similarity awareness for multimodal rumor detection
+we propose a novel multimodal rumor detection framework leveraging dual evidence enhancement and text–image similarity awareness.
+Specifically, our framework comprises three core components: (1) A text–image similarity awareness module, which quantifies the semantic alignment between textual and visual content to identify potential inconsistencies; (2) A dual evidence enhancement module, which retrieves and filters relevant textual and visual evidence from external knowledge bases and aligns this evidence with the original post through cross-attention, substantially enhancing the model’s capability to detect deep-mismatched rumors; (3) A hierarchical feature fusion mechanism based on a gated neural network, which adaptively integrates features from different modalities by accounting for their varying roles and noise levels at different stages.
 ## Datasets
 ### FakeSV
 FakeSV is the largest publicly available Chinese dataset for fake news detection on short video platforms.
 It includes samples collected from Douyin and Kuaishou, two widely-used Chinese short video platforms.
 For more details, please visit [this repo](https://github.com/ICTMCG/FakeSV).